-Whether you are new to cannabis and curious about how long the effects last and how long weed stays in your system, or facing a drug screening of some kind, knowing the specific ways weed interacts with your body is valuable information.
+Whether you are new to cannabis and curious about how long the effects last and how long weed stays in your system or facing a drug screening of some kind, knowing the specific ways weed interacts with your body is valuable information.

-THC is the active compound found in both medical and recreational marijuana that causes short-term euphoric effects.
+THC is the active compound found in both medical and recreational cannabis that causes short-term euphoric effects.
 Although the effects of THC last just a few hours, THC can stay in your system for much longer.

 What gets tested?